New Oriental Education Analysis: A long term potential with short term clouds

 Revenue vs Free cashflow

 Let’s review how the company did when comparing revenue to free cash flow.

 Free cashflow evolution – Numbers in ‘000 USD

-It’s usually not a good sign that cashflow is growing slower than revenue.
+It’s usually not a good sign that cash flow is growing slower than revenue.
 This can be a warning that a company doesn’t have (enough) leverage and is spending far too much to chase after growth.
-However, in the context of New oriental Education it makes sense, as the company is massively expanding.
-So investors shouldn’t be too worried if this trend should continue, as long as new schools and learning centers are being opened / acquired across the country.
+However, in the context of New Oriental Education, it makes sense, as the company is massively expanding.
+So investors should not be too worried if this trend continues, as long as new schools and learning centres are being opened/acquired across the country.

 As mentioned before, EDU is currently being valued at high valuation multiples.
 This means the market has already priced in some future growth, resulting in high P/E values and other metrics.
 The below valuations were calculated at market close on Monday, January 18th.

 Sales Growth YoY

 (Yahoo Finance, 2020)

 Although EDU’s valuation multiples (P/E, Price/Sales) indicates high expectations, when we compare EDU’s valuation to its competitor, TAL Education Group, the stock does not indicate extreme overvaluation (on a relative basis).
 Analysts will pay close attention to what extent EDU is able to keep on growing its revenue and evaluate whether the stock is over or undervalued.
 We saw this when EDU’s share price took a hit following the recent Q1 results.